Free Consultation

 Habla Espanol

 When your car begins to skid, your first reaction can make a huge difference in avoiding a crash.
 What is the first thing you should do when a motor vehicle starts to skid?
-Stay calm and take your foot off the accelerator immediately.
+When a motor vehicle starts to skid, the first thing you should do is take your foot off the accelerator to reduce the vehicle’s speed and help it regain traction.
 At TK Injury Lawyers, we’ve helped countless clients after skid-related accidents in Austin, and we know how important it is to stay informed about safe driving techniques.

 Skidding refers to the incident of your tires losing contact with the road, causing the vehicle to slide out of control.
 This mostly happens when a driver goes at a speed more than the road conditions allow, making it difficult to control.